ba-st/Sagan/docs/Getting-started.md

         yourself)
 ```

-Of course you can change the database name, port and passwords, just edit the
+Of course, you can change the database name, port and passwords, just edit the
 `docker-compose.yml` and change the login parameters accordingly.

-To shutdown the database server, just execute:
+To shut down the database server, just execute:

 ```bash
 cd docker;